thediveo/whalewatcher/README.md

 ![build and test](https://github.com/thediveo/whalewatcher/workflows/build%20and%20test/badge.svg?branch=master)
 [![Go Report Card](https://goreportcard.com/badge/github.com/thediveo/whalewatcher)](https://goreportcard.com/report/github.com/thediveo/whalewatcher)

+`whalewatcher` is a simple Golang module that relieves applications from the tedious task of either constantly monitoring "alive" container workloads by watching boring event streams or alternatively polling whenever the apps needs an up-to-date view of the workload.
+Using this module, an application can simply ask for the current state of affairs: which containers are alive right now?
+And what composer projects are (somehow) alive?

-`whalewatcher` is a simple Golang module that watches Docker and plain containerd containers becoming "alive" with processes and later die, keeping track of only the "alive" containers.
-On purpose, this module focuses solely on _running_ and _paused_ containers, so those only that have at least an initial container process running (and thus a PID).
+This module watches Docker and plain containerd containers becoming "alive" with processes and later die, keeping track of only the "alive" containers.
+On purpose, `whalewatcher` focuses solely on _running_ and _paused_ containers, so those only that have at least an initial container process running (and thus a PID).

-Envisioned use cases are container-aware tools – such as [lxkns](https://github.com/thediveo/lxkns) – that seemingly randomly need the current state of affairs for all running containers.
-That is, tools that yet do not want to do the ugly lifting of container engine event tracking, engine state resynchronization after reconnects, et cetera.
+Thus, use cases for `whalewatcher` are container-aware tools that seemingly randomly need the current state of affairs for all running containers – such as [lxkns](https://github.com/thediveo/lxkns).
+These tools themselves now don't need anymore to do the ugly lifting of container engine event tracking, engine state resynchronization after reconnects, et cetera.
 Here, the `whalewatcher` module reduces system load especially when state is requested in bursts, as it offers a load-optimized kind of "cache".
 Yet this cache is always closely synchronized to the container engine state.

 > 🛈 If your application requires immediate action upon container lifecycle
 > events then our `whalewatcher` **isn't the right module** for it: our module